ramraphael/poesia/README.md

 Once logged in (or registered), the user is redirected to the Tab screens:

-1. Dashboard home (where the user's pets are shown)
+1. Dashboard home, where the user's pets are shown, pets can be added, and the user can log out
 2. Pet details page – hidden from the tab bar, but accessible by clicing "Details" on a pet's card.
 Shows a pet's vaccines, allergies, and labs.

 ## Dialogs

 Outside of Account registration and login, all other "create" operations (pets, vaccines, allergies, labs) are done via Dialogs.
-This approach was chosen so:
+This approach was chosen to keep the number of screens to what's strictly necessary.

-1. There are minimal page navigations, which can confuse the user if not designed well
-2. Once the entities are created/posted, SWR's cache can be revalidated.
-The dialog then closes, and users see the updated data
+Once the entities are created/posted via the dialogs, SWR's cache is revalidated.
+The dialog is then closed and users see the updated data, making for a more seamless UX.

 ## Potential Changes (if building this for the real world)

-1. Editing and deleting entities (pets, vaccines, allergies, labs) was not set up, due to a lack of time
+1. Editing and deleting entities (pets, vaccines, allergies, labs) was not completed due to a lack of time.
+    a.
+Editing can be done by extending the existing dialogs so they take additional props for default form values, and hit a different PATCH endpoint for editing entities
+    b.
+Deleting entities can by done via a Delete button added to each card + a confirmation dialog
-2. Proper serverside session management, with expiration, and the ability to refresh sesions
+2. Proper serverside session management with expiration, and the ability to refresh sesions.
 3. Use Suspense and Error Boundaries for handling async calls.
-I've taken a liking to Suspense for being a much more declarative pattern for async data flows in React
+I've taken a liking to Suspense for being a much more declarative pattern for async data flows in React (and React Native).
 4. Component libraries in React Native are still quite nacent compared to React on the web.
-RNR (React Native Reusables) is a promising option in the vein of ShadCN, where components are copied into the project repository instead of being installed as an npm package.
-Ideally however, components should be built from scratch using either stylesheets or NativeWind
+[RNR (React Native Reusables)](https://rnr-docs.vercel.app/getting-started/introduction/) is a promising option in the vein of [ShadCN](https://ui.shadcn.com/), where components are copied into the project repository instead of being installed as an npm package.
+Ideally, components should be built from scratch using either stylesheets or NativeWind.
-5. The color scheme used here is a quick placeholder to match the Novellia logo, and needs some design TLC
+5. The color scheme used here is a quick placeholder to match the Novellia logo, and needs some design TLC.

 ## AI Usage